Psingh12354/Quiz_With_Registration_And_Login/README.md

 with open('./data.json', encoding="utf8") as f:
     data = json.load(f)

-# convert the dictionary in lists of questions and answers_choice
 questions = [v for v in data[0].values()] answers_choice = [v for v in data[1].values()]